ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

  * `postgresql.initialise`: if enabled, the DLM tables will be created automatically in the database.
  * `postgresql.primary.persistence.enabled`: if enabled, PostgreSQL will persist data between executions, otherwise it will start from scratch each time.

+The PostgreSQL connection information can be stored in a secret in Vault.
+It should contain the following keys:

+ * `db-uri`: the full `postgres://...` postgresql connection URI.
+ * `db-schema`: the database schema to use.

 ## Test Deployment